PRACTICAL INFORMATION/ FAQ

 Reasonable accoustic - Our actors are trained to speak loudly and clearly, but a space that has too much echo is not suitable as the students have no chance to hear the text of the show.
 Usually it is best if students can sit close to the stage space.

-Reasonable comfort - It can be hard for them to focus on the show if they are too crushed in, hot room, etc.
+Reasonable comfort - It can be hard for them to focus on the show if they are too crushed in a hot room, etc.

 Enough space for playing - The minimum space that should be pure stage space is 6 meters across, 5 metres from front to back.